 The Tight Squeeze

-For anyone dealing with a tricky room layout—for example, slanted ceilings—look to this DIY for inspiration.
-This blogger custom-cut their Pax (get the how-to here), then painted it the same deep gray as the walls for a monochrome look.
+For anyone dealing with an attic space, look to this DIY for inspiration.
+This blogger custom-cut their Pax (get the how-to here) to fit the slanted ceilings (and frame the fireplace!), then painted it the same deep gray as the walls for a monochrome look.